Sears skips payments to vendors amid bankruptcy concerns

 Sears said its inventory decreased in all categories, with the most notable decreases in the apparel, tools and outdoor living, which includes lawn and patio furniture.
 Inventory at discount chain Kmart also decreased in all categories, Sears said.

 The belt-tightening has been in sharp contrast to Sears’ legacy.
 At its peak in the 1960s, Sears sold everything from toys and auto parts to mail-order homes, and was a key tenant in almost every big mall across the United States.
-But it has struggled to reinvent itself in the face of online competition from companies such as Amazon.com Inc (AMZN.O), as well as from other brick-and-mortar retailers, including Walmart Inc (WMT.N).
+But it has struggled to reinvent itself in the face of online competition from companies such as Amazon.com Inc, as well as from other brick-and-mortar retailers, including Walmart Inc.

 “Unfortunately, the purchasing pipeline stopped.
 They stopped issuing orders, they stopped buying,” said Rose, who last year negotiated a deal with Sears requiring the retailer to pre-pay for goods.